tjd1234/cmpt225fall2023/assignments/a2/README.md

 ## Assignment 2: An Undoable List

-**IMPORTANT**: This assignment is NOT official yet.
-It could change at any time in any way.

 > In software, 'undo' erases our mistakes; in life, mistakes craft our story.
 > Imagine the tales we'd lose with a real-life *Ctrl*+*Z*. -- *ChatGPT*